tildeholmqvist/happyroom/README.md

 ### User Account Pages

-- Django allauth was installed and used to implement the Sign up, Log in, and Log out functionality.
+- Django all auth was installed and used to implement the Signup, Login, and Log-out functionality.
 - Success messages notify users of successful login/logout actions.
-- When the user is register for an account, the user must verify their email address by clicking on the authentication link sent to the provided email address.
+- When the user registers for an account, the user must verify their email address by clicking on the authentication link sent to the provided email address.
 - Users can reset their password by clicking on the 'Forgot Password' link on the login page if they forget it.

 ### The Categories Pages
 ![Categories Pages](/docs/readme_images/categories.png)
 - Under the "Latest Deal" menu, users can choose from different categories such as "New In," "Bestsellers," "Last Chance," and "View all," each redirecting them to the product page.
 - In the other dropdown menus within the navigation bar, users can select categories.
-If they want to see all products in a specific category, they will be lead to a page where they can further filter by subcategories.
+If they want to see all products in a specific category, they will be led to a page where they can further filter by subcategories.
 - The visibility of products depends on the category selected by the user.
-- Every product is displayed with an image, title, rating and price.
+- Every product is displayed with an image, title, rating, and price.

 ### The Products page
 ![Products](/docs/readme_images/products.png)
-- When clicking on a product, the user will get transfered to a page featuring a more detailed information about the product.
+- When clicking on a product, the user will get transferred to a page featuring more detailed information about the product.
 - Alongside the title, rating, and price, users will find a detailed product description.
 - Each product description provides helpful information about measurements, helping users choose the right amount.
 - If the user is unsure about sizing and quantity, a link is provided for users to schedule a meeting with an expert for personalized advice.